Lake Braddock Secondary School: Bands

 The Lake Braddock band program consists of five concert ensembles at the high-school level: Symphonic Band, Concert One, Concert Two, Concert Three and a specialty Jazz Band.
 The high school band program is conducted by Michael Luley and Brandon Gilbert.
 Roy Holder announced his retirement at the end of the 2010–2011 school year, after 30 consecutive years as honor band; every year since the award was created.
 The Symphonic Band has been awarded 38 consecutive superior ratings at the Virginia Band & Orchestra Association (VBODA) Festival since 1981, when the ratings system was first installed.
 The Lake Braddock Middle School bands consist of four concert ensembles; Wind Ensemble, Select Band, Cadet Band, and Bruin Band.
 These middle school bands are conducted by Krista Pezold, Michael Luley, and Brandon Gilbert.

 Marching band

-The Lake Braddock Marching Band of over 230 people is a subset of Lake Braddock Bands and is combined with the Color Guard, conducted by Michael Luley and assistant Jason Miller.
+The Lake Braddock Marching Band of over 230 people is a subset of Lake Braddock Bands and is combined with the Color Guard, conducted by Michael Luley and assistant Brandon Gilbert.
 The band has played the half-time show at Bruin football games for over 16 years.
 The band consistently wins awards at competitions every fall and has received a rating of Superior 39 times at the VBODA Marching Festival.